Gas dispute leaves hundreds of thousands freezing in Ukraine

 Opposition lawmaker Oleh Lyashko said last week that at least six towns with a combined population over 1 million remain without heating.

 The troubles with central heating come after national gas company Naftagaz raised gas prices that some struggling municipalities said were impossibly high for them to pay.
+Naftagaz has said it will resume supply to utilities companies and powers stations only after they clear the debts or pay for supplies in advance.

+Ukraine is struggling with a flagging economy and a separatist conflict in the east which is weighing down on the nation's finances.
+One of the conditions for the International Monetary Fund to continue providing Ukraine with loans was to increase gas prices by 23 percent starting Nov.
+1. Bills for hot water and heating are expected to increase by another 15 percent on Dec.
+1.

+The Ukrainian government stopped buying gas from Russia following the Russian annexation of Crimea in 2014, citing unreasonably high prices.
+As a result Ukraine started to buy gas from European companies, some of which resell the gas they buy from Russia.